-- With Brampton's more than 75,000 businesses, we are asking for continued small business support, and increased funding for recovery initiatives. - With Brampton's more than one dozen innovation partners, we are asking for an investment focus on Brampton's world class Innovation District that can further lead to growth and expansion of Sheridan EDGE and cyber security programs in Brampton. - We thank the federal government for the continued and expanded support in building Brampton into one of the nation's top centres for cybersecurity, further building on Brampton's strength as geographically centrally located in Canada's Innovation Corridor. - With intensification of Airport Industry Recovery, recognize Brampton's significant contribution to the economy as geographically integrated in the Airport Employment Zone - Support the City of Brampton to catalyze more inclusive workforce practices and skill development in sectors of logistics and food processing as Brampton is a top destination for international newcomers to build a life in Canada. - Continued funding for circularity and resilience, as businesses in Brampton look to economically participate in the circular economy and access funding for resilient supply chains, as well as continue to support the innovation partners in Brampton Innovation District in developing mentorship, problem labs, cyber-range, and startup programming for industry driven solutions.
+- With Brampton's more than 75,000 businesses, we are asking for continued small business support, and increased funding for recovery initiatives. - With Brampton's more than one dozen innovation partners, we are asking for an investment focus on Brampton's world-class Innovation District. - We thank the federal government for the continued and expanded support in building Brampton into one of the nation's top centres for cybersecurity, further building on Brampton's strength as geographically centrally located in Canada's Innovation Corridor.